Introduction

 script: echo 1

-To provide a more reliable service, we have set a minimum time interval of 5 minutes for crontab tasks.
-Crontab tasks with intervals less than 5 minutes (e.g., * * * * *) cannot be successfully added.
+To provide a more reliable service, we have imposed a minimum time interval of 5 minutes for crontab tasks. crontab tasks with intervals less than 5 minutes (e.g., * * * * *) cannot be successfully added.

 # Configuration Breakdown

-This section provides a detailed explanation of the configuration format and meaning for each part of the scheduled pipeline.
+This section will provide a detailed explanation of the configuration format and meaning for each part of the crontab pipeline.

 main: